 Because this insurance is designed to be used in addition to other insurance, it often has a cap on the maximum amount that it will pay.
 After that cap – it’s up to the individual, or the other insurance company, to pay the rest.

 The best way to ensure that you’re not signing up for supplemental or gap insurance is to buy your plan through your employer or through the ACA marketplace.
 Barring that, ask the agent you’re speaking to directly if you’re buying a “Major Medical” insurance plan (this is often the term used for a primary insurance plan that covers people the way insurance should).
-If not, run the other way.
+If not, run the other way from the potential of fake health insurance.

 Warning Sign 3: There’s a CAP on the amount of money your health insurance will cover

-This is similar to warning sign 2 in that this is a high likelihood indicator of a gap or supplemental plan (though not always, we’ll get into that below).
+This fake insurance warning sign is similar to warning sign 2 in that this is a high likelihood indicator of a gap or supplemental plan (though not always, we’ll get into that below).

-We’ve seen countless incidents of patients who thought they were covered, had an accident, ran up a hospital bill in the tens or hundreds of thousands, and were shocked when their limited benefit plan only covered the first $10,000 in care.
+We’ve seen countless incidents of these fake health insurance plans.
+This happens in many cases with patients who thought they were covered, had an accident, ran up a hospital bill in the tens or hundreds of thousands, and were shocked when their limited benefit insurance plan only covered the first $10,000 in care.

 Warning Sign 4: Your Out of Pocket Maximum is Extremely High

-Some insurance companies hide limited medical coverage by offering plans with extremely high out of pocket maximums.
+Some insurance companies hide limited medical coverage by offering fake insurance plans with extremely high out of pocket maximums.

-Out of Pocket Maximum: The maximum amount of money that you need to spend in deductibles, co-payments, and co-insurance in a given year before the insurance company will cover everything.
+The out of pocket maximum is the maximum amount of money that you need to spend in deductibles, co-payments, and co-insurance in a given year before the insurance company will cover everything.
 This is usually a round number and can be as high as $20,000 or more (which means you would need to spend $20,000 before your insurance company covers the rest).
 Once you hit this, you no longer need to worry about paying for medical care.

 Basically the way it goes is you’ll have to pay all of your hospital bill until you hit your deductible amount.
 Then your co-insurance kicks in and you only pay a portion of your medical bill until you hit your out of pocket maximum.
 Only then is the entire amount of the remaining medical bill covered.